korridor/scaleway-serverless-instance-backup/readme.md

-# Scaleway serverless automatic instance backup
+# Scaleway serverless automatic volume backup

-This serverless function creates a backup of a given Scaleway instance every day and deletes all backups of the same instance older than seven days.
+This serverless function creates a backup of a given Scaleway volume every day and deletes all backups of the same volume older than seven days.

 ## Usage